VanessaTsang888/restaurant-responsive-website/my-notes/importantNotes.md

 In general, you should only have one h1 per page, and that h1 should succintly represent the content on that page.

 CSS:
-Use the class name of the container to style in css.
+Use the class name of the html container to format/layout and style in css.
 Using classes in HTML to select everything to layout and style in CSS.

+HTML + CSS:
+Create resuable components, ie. <h3 class="heading-tertiary">Works with any diet:</h3>
+This class is used in multiple sections.

 Span <span></span> is a generic text element.
 Div <div></div> is just a container without any semanic meaning.